Criminal Lawyers for Cannabis and Driving

 The most common mistake in these proceedings is to confuse testing positive with committing a crime.
 Article 379.2 of the Criminal Code does not punish the mere presence of cannabis in the body; it punishes driving under its influence, meaning with the actual driving capacity genuinely impaired.
 Cannabis counts as a drug for these purposes, but the substance can remain detectable in saliva long after its effects have worn off.
 For that reason, a test that picks up traces of THC, on its own and without proven impairment, falls within the administrative infringement of the traffic regulations (RDL 6/2015), not within the criminal offence.

 Separating these two planes is the defence's first task.
 Unlike alcohol, where the legislature fixed objective thresholds (0.60 mg/l in exhaled air or 1.2 g/l in blood) that trigger the offence on the objective limb of article 379.2, with drugs there is no figure that automatically turns a positive into a crime.
 The prosecution must prove influence through external factors: the manner of driving, the signs detected by officers, slowed reflexes, or the symptoms recorded in the police report.
-Without that proven influence, the reproach belongs to the administrative sphere and must stay outside the criminal process.
+Without that proven influence, the reproach belongs to the administrative sphere and must stay outside the criminal proceedings.

 The police report, the fast-track trial and the guilty plea